OlenRenewal/OlenRenewal/README.md

 I'm focusing on methodical learning, prioritizing deep understanding over speed.
 My current exploration includes:

-- **Android app architecture** and lifecycle patterns
+- Android app architecture and lifecycle patterns
-- **Java best practices** and clean code principles
+- Java best practices and clean code principles
-- **Privacy-preserving** development techniques
+- Privacy-preserving development techniques
-- Building apps that work **offline-first**
+- Building apps that work offline-first
 - Understanding how apps function at the system level

-My aim is to build a portfolio of small, focused projects that demonstrate **privacy-first design** with minimal interfaces.
+My aim is to build a portfolio of small, focused projects that demonstrate privacy-first design with minimal interfaces.
 Each solving a specific problem without unnecessary complexity.

----

 ## 📬 Connect